DeclanChidlow/AutoMod-site/src/docs/commands/moderation/infractions.md

 og_description: AutoMod's infraction command usage documentation.
 ---

+Allows viewing and removing infractions.
+Infractions are applied to users when they are [banned](/docs/commands/moderation/ban), [kicked](/docs/commands/moderation/kick), or [warned](/docs/commands/moderation/warn).

+Aliases: `warns`, `warnings`

+## View

-Shows a user's infractions.
-Using the command without specifying a user will return a list of the users with the most infractions in the current server.
+If a user is specified, then only that user's infractions will be displayed.
+If a user isn't specified, then a list of the users with the most infractions in the current server will be returned.

-Infractions are added to a user when they are [banned](/docs/commands/moderation/ban), [kicked](/docs/commands/moderation/kick), or [warned](/docs/commands/moderation/warn).

 Usage: `/infractions [user]`

-Aliases: `warns`, `warnings`
+## Remove

+You can remove an infraction by specifying the ID.
+You can get the ID of the infraction by viewing it as detailed above.

+Usage: `/infractions rm <infraction ID>`